CORPORATE SOCIAL RESPONSIBILITY

-Since 2007 we have been working to reduce our EU fleet average exhaust CO2 emissions by 25% by 2015.
-We have been able to achieve these reductions a year earlier than targeted, through a host of innovations to make our vehicles more efficient - innovations like our new Ingenium engines.
-Take the 2.0 litre i4 turbocharged diesel (163PS) for instance, featured in the XE and XF’s E-Performance models.
-This ultra-efficient Ingenium engine with its Intelligent Start/Stop system delivers impressive fuel economy from 3.8l/100km, with CO2 emissions as low as 99g/km for XE, and as little as 4l/100km and 104g/km CO2 for the XF.
+In 2007 we began working to reduce our EU fleet average exhaust CO2 emissions by 25% by 2015.
+We achieved these reductions a year earlier than targeted, through a host of innovations to make our vehicles more efficient - innovations like our Ingenium engines, the 2.0 litre i4 turbocharged diesel (163PS) for instance, available on certain XE, XF and F-PACE models.
+This ultra-efficient Ingenium engine with its Intelligent Start/Stop system delivers impressive fuel economy from 4.8l/100km, with CO2 emissions as low as 126g/km for XE, and as little as 4.9l/100km and 129g/km CO2 for XF.
 Our sustainable technologies have helped us to achieve media acclaim and the 2015 Queen’s Award for Enterprise in Sustainable Development.

 Reinvesting in the community

 At Jaguar Land Rover our commitment to sustainability also extends to projects beyond the responsibilities of our own business; we have worked with ClimateCare since 2007, investing in innovative projects to protect the environment and improve people's lives.
 In backing the charity’s LifeStraw Carbon for Water project, in the Busia region of Kenya, we became the first business to support a complete geographic region, helping to reduce carbon emissions and provide safe water for over 1.9 million people.

 Jaguar Land Rover places huge value on the work it does to support communities, investing in work initiatives and inspiring young people.